marco-pm/rick-and-morty-assignment/README.md

 - The test suite is just drafted and currently includes only a few tests.

 If I had more time to work on this project, these are the areas where I would focus on making additional improvements:
-- Many more tests
-- Better handling of HTTP client exceptions, retry logic, etc.
-- Better frontend: more features, better design (especially on mobile), responsiveness, etc.
-- More validation (eg query parameters)
+- validation and handle exception
-- PHPStan, CS Fixer and other code quality tools
+- PHPStan CS Fixer
+- other stuff michael
+- altri improvements notion